devnationworld/resources/README.md

 [Progressive Web Apps in 2021.](https://firt.dev/pwa-2021/) Maximiliano Firtman discusses the current status, market share, what's new, what's missing, new challenges and new capabilities.
 [FIRTDEV]

+[An Introduction to Channels in C#.](https://jeremybytes.blogspot.com/2021/02/an-introduction-to-channels-in-c.html) Jeremy provides an introduction to channels and looks at an example that mirrors some code from the Go programming language (golang).
+This will provide you with an idea of the syntax and how channels work.
+[JEREMYBYTES]

+[5 Challenges for a Freelance Developer](https://developereconomics.com/blog/5-challenges-for-freelance-developers) Thinking about becoming a freelance developer?
+Here are some common challenges, pros, cons and trade-offs you may encounter choosing this career path.
+[DEVELOPERCONOMICS]

+[Finding a software developer mentor when you're a newbie.](https://dzone.com/articles/finding-a-software-developer-mentor-when-youre-a-n) Whether you're just out of university or you just graduated from a coding boot camp, you'll need help from mentors to become the best developer you can be.
+[DZONE]

 ## Books